 - Increased exploitation of novel drug targets, through structure-based drug discovery.

 - Develop tool compounds with known pharmacology to enable further understanding of parasite biology.

 - Improve the efficiency of drug discovery by establishing groups to facilitate compound scale up, compound purification and formatting.

 Develop and deliver a comprehensive training programme in drug discovery with an emphasis on capacity building in disease endemic countries.
 A key component will be providing trainees with the opportunity to learn through working alongside researchers at WCAIR.
 If you would like to know more about the training programme please contact Susan Farrell.

 Activities will be aimed at enhancing public awareness of the impact and need for new medicines for NTDs and developing the public’s understanding of the drug discovery process and why it is important.
+One aspect of WCAIR's PE activities will be working with Dr Sarah Cook and the LifeSpace Science Art Reserach Gallery based in the School of Life Sciences.
+WCAIR will commision artists to work with our researchers to develop new pieces of art which help the public engage with our research.
 For further information and opportunities to partner with WCAIR on PE activities please contact Ali Floyd.